LaunchCodeEducation/intro-to-programming-csharp/src/chapters/git/branches.rst

 .. admonition:: Question

-   What is a reason for creating a branch in Git?
+   What is one reason for creating a branch in Git?